 The National Library acquires between 80,000 to 90,000 electronic and print publications a year that consist of New Zealand, Pacific and overseas material.

 The areas of the Overseas Published Collections where we have collection strengths are:

 - reference works

 Collections policy and collection plans

 Our collection needs to work for New Zealanders.
 A significant part of our role as stewards of Aotearoa’s documentary heritage is to preserve the memory of New Zealand and our place in the Pacific.
 No other library in the world is going to collect and preserve our stories, that's our job.

 We manage our collections in line with our Collections Policy and collection plans.
-The National Library still collect overseas published material but the National Library’s Collections Policy puts a focus on collecting New Zealand and Pacific material.
+The National Library still collects overseas published material, but the National Library’s Collections Policy puts a focus on collecting New Zealand and Pacific material.

 We have consulted about our Collections Policy with a wide-range of stakeholders, with librarians and interest groups.
 They agree we should be focussing our resource on safeguarding Pacific, Māori and New Zealand content for future generations.
 We need to make sure we have the right collection for us.

-The National Library’s role is to develop, grow and build well-managed collections that are relevant to most of the people they serve.
+The National Library’s role is to develop, grow and build well-managed collections that are relevant to all of the people of New Zealand.